pawanit17/cassandra/README.md

 # Vs RDBMS
 - Very difficult to scale as most RDBMS are designed to be installed on a single server.
 So vertical scaling is possible, horizontal scaling is a big task.
 - BigData scenario need parallel processing of queries and this is not possible in RDBMS world.
 - RDBMS replication is an asynchronous process, so client may get stale results.
+Challenge in serving users worldwide.
 - As the data increases, complicated SQL joins take time.
 - Does not scale linearly.